Discrimination / LGBTQ+ rights / Police / Police Discrimination / What if I'm arrested?

 As an adult:

 When you first arrive in custody, the custody officer should ask (or you can tell them) whether you wish to speak in private with a member of the custody staff about any matter concerning your personal needs relating to health (including invisible disabilities), hygiene and welfare while in custody.
-This meeting can be with a staff member of a gender of your choosing, if you so request.
+You can request this meeting be with a staff member of a particular gender.

-If you are a woman you should be asked in private whether you are likely to require any menstrual products while in custody.
+If you are a woman, you should be asked in private whether you are likely to require any menstrual products while in custody.
 If you are a trans man – or a non-binary person who menstruates – you should be asked in private whether you want to have such a conversation.
-Again, this meeting can be with a staff member of a gender of your choosing.
+Again, you can request this meeting be with a staff member of a particular gender.
 If you are not asked, or if you initially decline, you can request this private conversation at any point.
 These products are provided for free.
 If you already have any menstrual products with you, the custody officer can let you keep these with you.
 You can also have friends or family bring in menstrual products for you.

 Police officers can only ask you to remove religious articles of clothing if they have reason to believe that the article is being worn wholly or mainly for the purpose of disguising identity.
 When you are asked to take it off yourself, this must be done out of public view, in the presence of an officer of the same ‘sex’ (see above) and out of sight of police officers of a different ‘sex’.
 If you are intersex, you should be treated as the sex recorded in your birth certificate (as amended by a Gender Recognition Certification, if applicable to you), or you can ask to be treated as your ‘preferred gender’ (see ‘Will the police respect my gender in custody?’ above) if that is different.

-Once in custody, the police have the power to carry out examinations to establish whether you have any identifying marks which might identify you as the person involved in the commission of an offence or otherwise.
+Once in custody, the police can carry out examinations to establish whether you have any identifying marks which might identify you as the person involved in the commission of an offence or otherwise.
 They can then take photographs of identifying marks they find.
 This must be done by a police officer of the same ‘sex’ (see above).

 In any other circumstances in which the removal of clothing is likely to cause embarrassment (e.g. giving samples) then it must not be done in the presence of anyone of a different ‘sex’ (see above), unless they are a medical practitioner.